sipcapture/homer-config/metric/README.md

 ```

-After some moments you can navigate to http://165.227.138.11:9000 and launch a new global GELF HTTP input under System/Inputs.
+After some moments you can navigate to http://165.227.138.11:9000.
+Login with admin/admin
+and launch a new global GELF HTTP input under System/Inputs.
 Choose a name and simply use the default values like here:

 ![ImgurGraylog](http://i.imgur.com/AX0GTN2.png)